prakhar1989/hugo-blog/content/articles/mining-of-massive-datasets---a-review.md

 ---
-date: 2014-12-01T12:34:58+03:00
+date: 2014-12-10T12:34:58+03:00
-title: Mining of Massive DataSets - A Review
+title: "Mining of Massive DataSets - A Review"
-tags: [courses]
+tags: ["courses"]
+description: "Thoughts on Stanford's Data Mining course"
 ---

 If you've been keeping track, I've hardly published a single article in the last month.
 In my defense, the last 7 months have been extremely hectic.
-High work pressure and a rather dense online course kept most of the drafts from seeing the light of day.
-Before I jump in reviewing the course i.e. [Mining Massive DataSets (MMDS)](https://www.coursera.org/course/mmds), here's a quick short story for some context.
+High work pressure and a rather dense online course kept most of the drafts from seeing the light of day.  <!--more--> Before I jump in reviewing the course i.e. [Mining Massive DataSets (MMDS)](https://www.coursera.org/course/mmds), here's a quick short story for some context.

 I first stumbled onto MMDS or [CS246](http://mmds.org/) (as its called in Stanford), a graduate level course on (you guessed it) data mining in early 2012 when I had recently finished Andrew Ng's course on Machine Learning.
 With professors like Anand Rajaraman (of Amazon) and Jeff Ullman teaching the course and making their book freely available, I got quite interested and wished that it be offered on Coursera some day.
 Fast forward 2 years and I see a mail from Coursera informing me that the course is up for grabs.
 Without hesitating, I hurriedly signed up and waited eagerly for the course to start.